Kikobeats/sails-hook-newrelic/README.md

 ## Usage

-Just setup your settings in `config/newrelic` following the rules of [newrelic](https://github.com/newrelic/node-newrelic) package like:
+1) Setup your newrelic connection in  `config/newrelic` following the rules of [newrelic](https://github.com/newrelic/node-newrelic) package like:

 ```js
 module.exports.newrelic = {